 CONTRACT (Procure tangible goods and services)

+A contract is a written agreement between a recipient and a third party to acquire commercial goods or services.
 A contract is used for the delivery of service or work for hire.
 A contract can also mean the procurement of service via a sub-grant (subcontract).
 The terms and conditions are incorporated in the contract via articles and clauses.
 A contract with a federal sponsor (i.e. collaborative agreement/cooperative agreement) is subject to substantial involvement by the sponsor as to the direction and scope of activities.

 FIXED PRICE AGREEMENTS (are contracts and purchase order)